ErikOnBike/CodeParadise/README.md

 ## Possible usage

-The remote code execution capabilities of CodeParadise can be used to create WebApplications, remote worker instances, mobile applications, etc.
+The remote code execution capabilities of CodeParadise can be used to create WebApplications, Node.js applications, remote worker instances, mobile applications, etc.

 To create WebApplications MVP (Model View Presenter) is implemented in the Presentation Example.
 It is based on [WebComponents](https://developer.mozilla.org/en-US/docs/Web/Web_Components) and more specifically it uses the HTML templates technology.
 The idea is to create a full set of components/widgets to create full featured web applications.
 All under the control of a Smalltalk application.